xytis/GURPS/Lore/Raagna/Cities/Bardhof/location_8_Overgrown_Hut.md

 Ironfire, where you could get a cup of hot tea in the afternoon.
 Naturally her herbs are in high demand by mages across Ironfire, so she always has a spare coin, which she mostly spend on sweets.
-Those delights end up in stomaches of youngest Bardhof, but her generosity is not forgotten as kids grow up.
+Those delights end up in stomaches of the youngest, but her generosity is not forgotten as kids grow up.